 Paper can be sized to different degrees or left unsized.
 Unsized papers are extremely absorbent.
 When ink is dropped onto them, the paper absorbs it and the ink bleeds.
 Watercolor paper, for example, is an unsized paper.
 When papers have varying rates of absorbency, strength of sizing is typically the reason.

 What is a Paper Finish?

-After paper has went through the normal paper making process, the papermakers decide whether or not to coat the paper with a finish - for aesthetic and/or functional purposes.
-Some papers are left uncoated, which effects how the paper ends up looking, acting, and eventually being chosen and used.
+After paper has undergone the normal paper making process, the papermakers decide whether or not to coat the paper with a finish - for aesthetic and/or functional purposes.
+Some papers are left uncoated, which affects how the paper ends up looking, acting, and eventually being chosen and used.
 Sizing can also be a finish, though this agent usually can't be seen with the eye and is more about practicality and functionality than aesthetic.

 Popular paper finishes include: Dull, Gloss, Matte, and Satin.